jdhuang-csm/bayes-drt/README.md

 Several tutorials are available in `tutorials`.
 Additional examples and documentation will be added soon.
 If GitHub fails to display the tutorials ("Sorry, something went wrong.
 Reload?"), you can view them by going to https://nbviewer.jupyter.org/ and pasting the URL for the desired tutorial in the search bar.

 ## *Electrochimica Acta* article
-The methods implemented in `bayes_drt` are the subject of a manuscript submitted to *Electrochimica Acta* in Aug.
-2020.
+The methods implemented in `bayes_drt` are the subject of an article in *Electrochimica Acta* (https://doi.org/10.1016/j.electacta.2020.137493).
 The theory behind the model is described in detail in the journal article.
 All code used to generate the results in the manuscript are available here:
 * `data` contains all experimental and simulated data files.
 * `code_EchemActa` contains the code used to simulate data, estimate the DRT and DDT using `bayes_drt`, apply several other inversion methods from the literature to the same data for comparison, and generate figures.